SoftUni-Internal/interactive-content/EN/00-Encapsulation/07-Homework.md

 [task-description]
 # Description
-You are given a geometric figure - **box** with fields **length, width, and height**.
+You are given a geometric figure - a **box** with fields **length, width, and height**.

-Model a class **Box** that can be instantiated by the same three parameters.
+Model a class representing the **Box** that can be instantiated using the same three parameters.

-Expose to the outside only methods for its surface area, lateral surface area, and volume.
+Only the methods returning its surface, lateral surface and volume should be accessible from outside.

 You can find the necessary formulas [here](http://www.mathwords.com/r/rectangular_parallelepiped.htm).

 ## Input
-On the first three lines, you will get the length, width, and height.
+On the first three lines, you will get the figure's length, width, and height.

 On the next three lines, print:
 - the **surface** area
 - **lateral surface** area
 - the **volume** of the box

+Add data validation for each parameter given to the constructor.

 A box’s side should not be zero or a negative number.

-Add data validation for each parameter given to the constructor.

 Make a private setter that performs data validation internally.